Festival-goers flock to Cadboro-Gyro Park - Victoria News

 Residents of all ages flocked to Gyro Park for an afternoon of fun.
 The festival was hosted by Saanich Parks and Recreation and presented by Pepper’s Foods.

 Food trucks, games, business booths and craft tables filled the park.
-The bands Freeze Frame, Pulse Radio and the Soul Shakers took to the stage during the event and their tunes could be heard throughout the festival.
+The bands Freeze Frame, Pulse Radio and the Soul Shakers took to the stage and their tunes could be heard throughout the festival.

 World-class sand sculptors were also in attendance and festival-goers were able to watch them work.
 Saanich Parks and Recreation asked residents to vote for their favourite theme for the sand sculpting by Aug.
 1. The theme Island Life won with 316 votes.